Kos

 Agios Fokas Beach

 A contributor has recommended this beach, which is about 8km south of Kos Town, on the SE tip of the island.
-It’s just after the watch tower on the left hand side of the road.
-My correspondent says you have a great opportunity to be nude on the left hand part of the beach.
+It’s just after the watch tower on the left-hand-side of the road.
+My correspondent says you have a great opportunity to be nude on the left-hand part of the beach.

 capnthmb.gif

-Page tags: kos
+kos

 Unless otherwise stated, the content of this page is licensed under Creative Commons Attribution-NonCommercial 3.0 License